skx/evalfilter/README.md

 For more details please see the [bytecode documentation](BYTECODE.md).

-## Benchmarking
+# Benchmarking

-If you wish to run a local benchmark you should be able to do so as follows:
+The scripting language should be fast enough for most purposes; it will certainly cope well with running simple scripts for every incoming HTTP-request, for example.
+If you wish to test the speed there are some local benchmarks available.

+You can run the benchmarks as follows:

 ```
 go test -test.bench=evalfilter_ -benchtime=10s -run=^t